 You can already see that this is a meaningless argument.
 It's generally better to not engage anyone who can't communicate more clearly than this, because it usually means that don't think any more clearly either.

-In general, cutting a thin Q curve out will sound far more transparent over boosting a wide Q. But is that better?
+In general, cutting a thin Q curve out will sound far more transparent than boosting a wide Q. But is that better?
 Because I'd argue that you can create a more pleasing sound with a wide additive boost.
 Are we going for pleasing or transparent?
 Are you sculpting a sound or doing precision surgical mixing work?

 Verdict: This is a meaningless argument without diving into semantics and trying to figure out exactly what parameter we are measuring as "better."
 And even then, it's usually subjective.